ThisizAmen/Ligolo/README.md

 - Check firewall rules if any traffic is being blocked.
 - Ensure that the correct paths for executables are set in the commands.

+---

+## About the Author

+Hi, I am **Amin Gurbanli**.
+If you have any questions or need further assistance, feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/amin-gurbanli/).